All posts

 }

-Two Rust features to focus one are:
+Two Rust features to focus on are:

 • type Dialect is an associated type.
 Each implementation chooses a concrete dialect.